 As you have more than 1 option in creating your bibliography, its length can be different.
 Descriptive approach supposes writing quite brief and informative background, which can be about 50-100 words in length.

 Evaluative approach gives you more room for expressing personal opinion.
 It may cause an enhanced word count.
 Usually, such pieces consist of 150-200 words.
+If you buy dissertation from StudyCrumb, the annotated bibliography could be included in the final document.

 General recommendation is using about 150 words.
 But the main point is to provide as much useful information regarding a cited source as possible.
 Remember that you need to stay concise and pick only important data or/and opinion.